rfinnie/blockbuster/README.md

 For an authentic Blockbuster case experience, take the "Barcodes" and "Fillable text" layers, group them all together, and shift them by a random amount relative to the base design, before printing.

-Blockbuster also used VHS clamshells for SNES and Genesis distribution.
-In these cases, the category is "GAMES NINTENDO SNES" or "GAMES SEGA GENESIS", rating "N/A".
+Blockbuster also used VHS clamshells for SNES and Genesis cartridge distribution.
+In these cases, the category is "GAMES SNES" or "GAMES GENESIS", rating "N/A".
+The title will likely have "SNES-" or "GENESIS-" prefixing the actual game title.

 ## Author